A physics-based model of swarming jellyfish: Discussion and results

 On the contrary, agents of the lower cluster experience a more diffuse flow and thus, are able to counteract advection.
 Ultimately they are able to approach the flow barrier where an increase in activity sparks a shift in the coupling parameters such that they cross over as well.
 However, those jellyfish also experience a small leakage of prey from left to right domain, which is transported by the lower boundary current in which they swim.
 This, on the one hand causes stronger bell strokes.
 On the other hand, the jellyfish start to orient partly towards the ambient prey.
 But, since the prey gradient and the direction of the nutritious flow are mostly not aligned, many jellyfish get dragged away.
 Some of them find a new equilibrium position further away from the flow barrier while others get transported with the current to the upper part of the barrier where they cross.
 Overall, some of the jellyfish remain inside the nutritious current, mainly on the lower right side of the tank.

-In fact, values $\varepsilon_{F,0}>0.16$ make the escape from the lower secondary cluster more difficult while at the same time causing the swarm to have a small spread in the left domain (Fig.~\ref{fig: jelly tracer spread fraction} panel (b)).
-On the contrary, for $\varepsilon_{F,0}<0.16$, the jellyfish do not orient sufficiently towards prey and get trapped in the corners of the tank.
-This leaves us with a narrow parameter region of optimal $\varepsilon_{F,0}$ (grey regions in Fig.~\ref{fig: jelly tracer spread fraction}) out of which we choose $\varepsilon_{F,0}=0.16$.
+In fact, {coupling} values $\varepsilon_{F,0}>0.16$\ rad\ s$^{-1}$ make the escape from the lower secondary cluster more difficult while at the same time causing the swarm to have a small spread in the left domain (Fig.~\ref{fig: jelly tracer spread fraction} panel (b)).
+On the contrary, for $\varepsilon_{F,0}<0.16$\ rad\ s$^{-1}$, the jellyfish do not orient sufficiently towards prey and get trapped in the corners of the tank.
+This leaves us with a narrow parameter region of optimal $\varepsilon_{F,0}$ (grey regions in Fig.~\ref{fig: jelly tracer spread fraction}) out of which we choose $\varepsilon_{F,0}=0.16$\ rad\ s$^{-1}$.

-Finally, we investigate the dependence of the response on $f_{\mathbf{U}}$.
-For this we consider just $\varepsilon_{F,0}=0.16$.
+Finally, we investigate {how the response to prey depends on the velocity decoupling parameter} $f_{\mathbf{U}}$.
+For this we consider just $\varepsilon_{F,0}=0.16$\ rad\ s$^{-1}$.
 Here, we find that because the value of $f_{\mathbf{U}}$ determines the instantaneous coupling strength $\varepsilon_{\mathbf{U}}(F)$, it simultaneously influences the fraction $\langle {\cal P} \rangle$ of remaining agents in the right gyre and the swarm spreading in the left gyre (Fig.~\ref{fig: scan fa} panels (a-d)).
-We see that for largely persistent counter-current swimming ($f_{\mathbf{U}}=0.5$, $38\%$ weakening of counter current coupling at $F_j=0.3$, Fig.~\ref{fig: scan fa} panel (d)), almost all agents cross the flow barrier.
+We see that for largely persistent counter-current swimming almost all agents cross the flow barrier ($f_{\mathbf{U}}=0.5 F_0$, $38\%$ weakening of counter current coupling at {prey concentration} $F_j=0.3 F_0$, Fig.~\ref{fig: scan fa} panel (d)).
 However they do not spread in the left domain but form a ring pattern.
-On the contrary, for earlier loss of counter-current orientation ($f_{\mathbf{U}}=(0.025, 0.075, 0.1)$, $(92,80,75)\%$ weakening of counter current coupling at $F_j=0.3$, Fig.~\ref{fig: scan fa} panel (a,b,c)), secondary clusters remain in the right domain (Fig.~\ref{fig: scan fa} panels (a-c)) but the ring patter in the left gyre is less pronounced.
-Overall, this leads us to the conclusion that we consider $f_{\mathbf{U}}=0.05$ as an optimal parameter as it allows almost complete crossing of the swarm and reasonable spreading of the swarm in the left domain of the tank (see Fig.~\ref{fig: tracer optimal search}).
+On the contrary, for earlier loss of counter-current orientation ($f_{\mathbf{U}}=[0.025, 0.075, 0.1] F_0$, $[92,80,75]\%$ weakening of counter current coupling at $F_j=0.3 F_0$, Fig.~\ref{fig: scan fa} panel (a,b,c)), secondary clusters remain in the right domain (Fig.~\ref{fig: scan fa} panels (a-c)) but the ring patter in the left gyre is less pronounced.
+Overall, this leads us to the conclusion that we consider $f_{\mathbf{U}}=0.05 F_0$ as an optimal parameter as it allows almost complete crossing of the swarm and reasonable spreading of the swarm in the left domain of the tank (see Fig.~\ref{fig: tracer optimal search}).